CatCosYT/CatLauncher/README.md

 # CatLauncher
 CatLauncher.
 Open source launcher!
 Installation:
-1.Download rar archive
+1. Download rar archive
 2. Unpack the archive
-3.Run CatLauncher.exe
+3. Run CatLauncher.exe
 And only java may not load

 TODO sheet: